aquariumbio/pydent/docs/_sources/basics/getting_started.rst

 **ObjectType** -- The type of container a collection/item possess (e.g. a small tube vs a large tube)

+The Trident/Aqarium inventory system is comproised of Samples, Items, and Collections.

-Samples, Items, and Collections comprise the inventory system of Trident/Aquarium.
-Items have a unique id and a physical local associated with the lab.
-The biological/chemical properties are detailed by its Sample.
-Further, Samples have specific types called SampleTypes which further constrain the types of Samples there can be.
+Items have a unique id and a physical location with the lab.
+An Item's biological and chemical properties are detailed by an item's associated
+Sample.
+(Samples are inputs and outputs to the operation).
+Samples have specific types (SampleTypes)
 For example, a yeast strain is one `SampleType` while a bacterial strain is another `SampleType`.
 There may be many types of yeast strains in the inventory, each with their own specific properties (e.g. genome sequence, antibiotic resistance).
-Each of these samples may have a myriad of different `Items` in the lab of different `ObjectTypes`.
+Each of these samples may have many different `Items` associated with it.
+Items are contained by
+`ObjectTypes`, which can be either physical containers, or [].
 The inventory relationships are depicted here:

 .. image:: /_static/Fig2_LIMS.png
     :width: 100 %

-In addition to the inventory models, Trident/Aquarium has a protocol execution model as well:
+In addition to the inventory models, Trident/Aquarium has a protocol execution model:

 **Operation** -- a scientific protocol that takes in some specified number inventory or parameters and produces some other inventory